to Your New Life In Canada & the USA

 Periodically have your tires rotated and

-balanced at a gas bar or garage or a store that specialises in
+balanced at a gas bar or garage or a store that specialists in

 tires.
 In the winter in northern areas, you may wish to buy and